Non-urgent advice: Notice

 I don’t know if my contact details are up to date

-If you think that we may have an outdated phone number for you, please either ring the practice on 01524 842200 or fill in this form.
+If you think that we may have an outdated phone number for you, please either ring the practice on 01524 842200 or fill in our form by clicking the link below.
 Please note that this is for Lancaster Medical Practice patients only.